satishdosapati/AISolutions/README.md

-# AWS Agentic Web UI
+# Nebula - AI-Powered AWS Solution Builder

 A modern web interface for generating AWS CloudFormation templates, pricing estimates, and architecture diagrams using AI agents and MCP servers.